 Pagosa Springs is a southern Colorado gem and a fantastic place to be holed up while your group hits the slopes.
 The town is home to the world’s deepest geothermal hot spring, which extends over 1002 feet.
 That’s a fun fact, but you’ll undoubtedly get much more satisfaction from the hot spring’s warm, relaxing pools and the multiple spa facilities the area offers.

 You’ll soon discover that Pagosa Springs locals are enthusiastic about the unique geothermal conditions that exist in their town.
-The Riff Raff Brewing Company prides itself on being the world’s first brewery that’s exclusively powered through natural geothermal heating.
+The Riff Raff Brewing Company prides itself on being the world’s first brewery that’s exclusively powered by natural geothermal heating.

 This town offers loads of fun year-round activities, from sleigh rides to ice skating to local theatre.
 If you’re the angling type, you’ll love ice fishing on the frozen lakes around Pagosa.
 If you don’t have the requisite gear, there are multiple outdoor shops in town to rent or buy from.
 Winter fly fishing on the San Juan River is also a blast if ice fishing is too much trouble.